khakans/khakans-mern-stack/README.md

 # Introduction

-This repository is the result of the learn to develop my first MERN application
+This repository is the result of the learn to develop my first MERN application, and is still in learning and development to perfect its features.

 ## Depedencies